stfc/PSyclone/doc/dynamo0p3.rst

 the spaces are the same.
 This option should therefore be used with caution.
 Note, if PSyclone knows the spaces are different this option has no effect and the transformation will always raise an exception.

+The **DynamoRedundantComputationTrans** transformation is only valid for the "Dynamo0p3" api.
+This is because this api is currently the only one that supports distributed memory.

 The Dynamo-specific transformations currently available are given below.
 If the name of a transformation includes "Dynamo0p3" it means